CodecoolGlobal/battle-ship-in-the-oo-way-bemyguest/README.md

 TO DO:
 1. Validator:
-    • Can’t shoot at the same place / cant place at the same place
+    • Can’t shoot at the same place
-    • shooting accepts (0,9) / placing ships accepts 0,9
     • cannot place ships next to other ship